idda-dataset/home/_pages/overview.md

   - Volkswagen T2
   - Bus
 - 105 different scenarios with around 16k training/testing images for each
-- Distributions of vehicles and pedestrians in the scene always changing
+- Always different distributions of vehicles and pedestrians in the scenes

 ## Semantic Segmentation
 - 24 semantic classes